 High in fiber – fiber is a key component in our diet and coffee flour has its fair share.
 A tablespoon yields 3.4 grams of insoluble fiber and 1.8 grams of soluble fiber giving it over 5 grams of total fiber.

-Fiber helps our body in numerous ways.
-It aids in digestion, lowers cholesterol, balances blood sugar levels, maintains healthy bowel movements by bulking up your stool and assists us in weight loss.
+Fiber helps our bodies in numerous ways.
+It aids in digestion, lowers cholesterol, balances blood sugar levels, maintains healthy bowel movements by bulking up your stool, and assists us in weight loss.

 Low in Fat – Coffee flour has approximately half the amount of fat compared to other flours.
 You’ll find that many gluten-free flours made from seeds or nuts tend to be high in fat but coffee flour does not have that burden.
 It’s lower in fat than coconut and almond flour making it an ideal flour choice for baking.

 All-purpose flour – Coffee flour is quite versatile.
 Despite its source, you won’t get a buzz and it does not taste like coffee.
-It has more of a roasted fruit flavor that is appealing and fits well with muffin, cookies, breads, brownies and many other recipes.
+It has more of a roasted fruit flavor that is appealing and fits well with muffins, cookies, bread, brownies and many other recipes.

 Word of Caution

 Coffee flour does contain caffeine and most likely will not be organic.
 Coffee plants are treated with pesticides and there is no guarantee that flour is toxin-free.
 To me, that is a big disadvantage.
 But, don’t let that deter you, I have found a few companies that sell certified organic non-GMO coffee flour.